How To Make Pendants Out Of Polymer Clay – A Quick Tip

 Cindy,

 I thought your Polymer Clay Beginners course was well worth the price.
-I got a couple of good ideas, like the saran wrap for making beveled edges.
+I got some good ideas, like the saran wrap for making beveled edges.
 This improved my buttons immensely!
 I love the bonus videos.

 Joan